 Before booking anything, research the neighborhoods to understand which areas work for your style, budget, and interests.
 If you book in the wrong location, it might be uncomfortable and could ruin your experience.

-A healthy breakfast is important before a long day exploring, so look for accommodations that include breakfast.
-Finally, a great concierge and friendly staff are important.
+A healthy breakfast is important before a long day exploring, so if you’re not renting an apartment with a kitchen, look for accommodations that include breakfast.
+Finally, if you’re staying in a hotel, a great concierge and friendly staff are important.
 They take care of you and become your family away from home!

 To Book or Not to Book